Back To Top

 4. “I’m exhausted all the time!”

-Studying a large variety of subject matter exercises many different parts of your brain – from math to art, physics to philosophy.
+Studying a large variety of subject exercises many different parts of your brain – from math to art, physics to philosophy.

 Although your cognitive abilities are elastic, it may take a while for you to catch up with the learning curve that is happening.